hu-macsy/simexpal/docs/command_line_reference.rst

 experiments
 -----------

-Responsible to check, execute and remove experiments.
+Used to check, execute and remove experiments.
 The experiments command accepts the following actions flags:

 :info:   Displays all related instances, instance sets, variant axes and variants
          of experiments on the command line.